adamdjbrett/swiss/_posts/2016-10-24-stephanie-wyatt.md

 author: adamdjbrett
 ---

 Stephanie M. Wyatt earned her PhD in Hebrew Bible (Old Testament) from Brite Divinity School at Texas Christian University.
+<!--more-->
-Here dissertation is _Widows in the Memories of Biblical Israel_.
+Her dissertation is _Widows in the Memories of Biblical Israel_.
 She is an ordained Baptist ministry who loves biblical interpretation, Christian education, pastoral care and ministry, social justice, and living sustainably.
-I helped Stephanie develop a wordpress website that highlights her work as a teacher-scholar, minister, and community builder.
-<!--more-->

 ## [Stephanie M. Wyatt](http://stephaniewyatt.net)
+I helped Stephanie develop a website that highlights her work as a teacher-scholar, minister, and community builder.

 ### Programming languages
 * HTML
 * CSS
 * Javascript
+* Jekyll + Github

 ### Other elements